 From Rachel Hunsinger, of Shanti Collective.

-"One of my favourite is very simple, and it’s actually something I could eat everyday if I had too.
+"One of my favorite recipes is very simple, and it’s actually something I could eat every day if I had too.
 Lebanese grape leaves, known by some as Dolmas or Warak Arish.
-The beautiful things about this dish is it takes time, as you have to hand roll each one.
+The beautiful thing about this dish is that it takes time, as you have to hand roll each one.
 It is very helpful to have a helping set of hands".

 What you will need:

 1 large jar of grape leaves (best place to get these is Superstore!)

 1-2 pounds of local lean ground beef (if you use less, just add extra rice)

 2 cups white rice